wybiral/microterm/README.md

 CLI tool for interacting with MicroPython devices

 ## Installation
+Install microterm from the command line using pip.
 ```
 pip install microterm
 ```

 ## Getting Started
+Launch the microterm terminal from the Python module.
 ```
 python -m microterm
 ```